 The National Council advocates for policies that ensure people who have mental health and substance use problems can access comprehensive healthcare services.
 We also offer state-of-the-science education and practice improvement consulting and resources to ensure mental health and addiction services are efficient and effective.

-The National Council operates the Mental Health First Aid program across the U.S and operates the SAMHSA-HRSA Center for Integrated Health Solutions to provide nationwide technical assistance on integrating primary and behavioral healthcare.
-We offer the annual National Council Conference featuring the best in leadership, organizational development, and excellence in mental health and addictions practice.
+The National Council operates Mental Health First Aid USA to educate the nation on behavioral health disorders and the SAMHSA-HRSA Center for Integrated Health Solutions to provide nationwide technical assistance on integrating primary and behavioral health care.
+We offer the annual National Council Conference featuring the best in leadership, organizational development and excellence in mental health and addictions practice.

-National Council Magazine, National Council Live webinars, and our Journal of Behavioral Health Services and Research offer in-depth perspectives on current trends and hot topics in mental health and addictions — suicide prevention, trauma-informed care, the future of behavioral health, treating addictions as a disease, care for children and youth, integrated health and wellness, criminal justice and mental health collaboration, and more.
+National Council Magazine, National Council webinars and our Journal of Behavioral Health Services and Research offer in-depth perspectives on current trends and hot topics in mental health and addictions, like suicide prevention, trauma-informed care, the future of behavioral health, treating addictions as a disease, care for children and youth, integrated health care, population health, crisis services, criminal justice, mental health collaboration, and more.